thxndoc/CDV01_Career_Goals_Reflection_CS20240168_WFO2407_GroupD_ThandoCibi_CDV01/README.md

 1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
+    - Current skills and areas of expertise:
+        - Adaptability
+        - Continuous learning
+        - Problem solving
+        - Receptive to feedback/constructive criticism

     - Identify skills you need to develop or improve.
+        - Public speaking

 2. **Interests and Values**:

     - Describe your key interests related to your career.